-Over a 4-year period, we plan to employ experienced aviculturists to remove up to 24 first-clutch crane eggs each year, from wild and captive cranes in England (pairs will relay another clutch after around 12 days).
-We will then costume-rear the resulting chicks in specially built facilities at a quiet location in the Cairngorms National Park.
+Over a 4-year period, experienced aviculturists will translocate up to 24 crane eggs each year taken from wild cranes in Europe.
+We will then costume-rear the resulting chicks in specially built facilities at a quiet location in the National Park.
 After fledging, they will be slowly released to the wild.
 We expect the birds to remain close to the release facilities over their first winter, gradually becoming more confident, expanding their range and learning to find food for themselves.

-After four years, we expect to have released approximately 75 juvenile cranes, and of those, it is hoped that enough birds will go on to breed to form the foundation for a viable population.
+After these four years we expect to have released approximately 75 juvenile cranes, and of those, it is hoped that enough birds will go on to breed to form the foundation for a viable population.